 Let’s quickly go through

 If you want better searing options look at Camp Chef

 I would say Camp Chef and Green Mountain Grills are at a similar level in terms of price and build quality, but the Camp Chef has the best solution for searing that we’ve seen on a pellet grill.

 I’m a big fan of the popular Woodwind pellet grill.

 They also sell the larger Woodwind which we loved when we reviewed it.

 If you want to save money look at Z Grills

 If you want the best value for money Z Grills is a tempting option.

-The most popular model they sell is the Z Grills 7002 which was updated in 2019 to improve the temperature controller.
+The most popular model they sell is the Z Grills 700D4E which we have a detailed review for.

 Wrapping it up